Philippines Socioeconomic Panel Survey (PSPS)

 PIDS serves as the Philippine government's primary socioeconomic policy think tank.
 Since its establishment in 1977, PIDS has been engaged in the conduct of policy-oriented studies to assist policymakers and planners in crafting development policies, plans, and programs that are based on sound research evidence.
 It has completed numerous studies on a wide range of development topics.
 These studies have supported the Philippine government in the formulation of relevant policies and programs that are vital to attain inclusive and sustainable development.
 The Institute has also made significant contributions and influence to Philippine policy development through its active and close collaboration with Congress, government agencies especially the oversight offices (National Economic and Development Authority, Department of Budget and Management, Department of Finance), academic and research organizations, private sector, civil society, and international organizations.
 Its research outputs are widely disseminated through publications, seminars and conferences, knowledge databases, and social media.

-We want evidence that is generated and used locally.
-Following this mission, PIDS will support the PSPS by ensuring the data generated by the survey and evidence generated by PSPS sub-studies is most useful to key decision makers in government.
-PSPS will connect our work with both central and local government, and it will provide opportunities such as policy dialogues and networking platforms to bring together research and policy.
+The PSPS will prioritize evidence that is generated and used locally.
+Following this mission, PIDS is supporting the PSPS by ensuring the data generated by the survey and evidence generated by PSPS sub-studies is most useful to key decision makers in government.
+PIDS will connect our work with both central and local government and provide opportunities such as policy dialogues and networking platforms to bring together research and policy.

 IPA is fortunate to work with both local and international partners.
 Here is a list of IPA staff and researchers working on the PSPS: